Is “travel more” one of your goals for 2019? Read on…

 Here are eight new flight routes from Dubai for 2019…

-Air Arabia is set to begin flights to the cool European city on September 15, 2019.
+Air Arabia launched flights to the cool European city on September 15, 2019.
 Initially, Air Arabia will operate four flights a week on Sundays, Wednesdays, Fridays and Saturdays to Vienna, and will increase to daily flights starting from mid-December.
 Vienna, also known of the ‘City of Music’, is one one of Europe’s most culturally rich cities, boasting baroque architecture and endless museums and art galleries.
 Vienna has been synonymous with music for centuries, and was home to Mozart, Beethoven, Schubert and Johann Strauss.
 As well as it’s quaint coffee houses, Vienna also boasts a beautiful festive market in the winter.
 So, perhaps it could serve as a good long weekend for a festive getaway?

 Flight time: 6 hours